04alexklink/GitHubCV/README.md

 **Airsorted** **(December 2017 - March 2020)**
 *Channels Finance Executive*
-- Executed accounting tasks such as bank account and VAT reconciliations in several cities in which we operated
 - Improved invoicing, billing, and payment processes by uncovering several knowledge gaps in the business, reducing inefficiencies, and improving margins
 - Trained our operations' staff on new solutions and worked with our tech and product team to make client dashboard improvements
+- Executed accounting tasks such as bank account and VAT reconciliations in several cities in which we operated
 - The projects I led had the result of saving over £15,000 a month and allowed us to recoup £150,000 from managed bookings that had not been charged

 **Strategir** **(March 2017 - December 2017)**
 *Market Research Analyst*
-- Managed quantitative research projects in the FMCG Sector for well known international brands such as Cadbury, Nestle and, John West
+- Managed quantitative research projects in the FMCG Sector for well-known international brands such as Cadbury, Nestle, and John West
 - Worked collaboratively with external suppliers, clients, and internal teams to ensure projects ran smoothly despite tight deadlines
-- Developed my communication skills through frequent client interface on project status and managing expectations when faced with changing client requirements
-- Analysed fieldwork data and created reports to assist clients with their decision making process regarding product designs, pricing, and marketing claims that they could make
+- Analysed fieldwork data and created reports to assist clients with their decision-making process regarding product designs, pricing, and marketing claims that they could make

 **AuctionShelter** **(October 2016 - February 2017)**
 *Business Development Intern*